thomasclarke1969/documentation/guide/ios/layerkit-transition-guide.md

 Both `LYRMessage` and `LYRConversation` objects are now initialized with an `options` dictionary.
 For conversation objects, this feature allows developers to attach `metadata` to the conversation.
 For messages, this feature allows developers to set `push notification options`.

 ## New Model Object Methods
-Methods that allow applications to take action upon Layer model object (such as sending or deleting messages) have been moved from the `LYRClient` object onto the models themselves.
+Methods that allow applications to take action upon Layer model objects (such as sending or deleting messages) have been moved from the `LYRClient` object onto the models themselves.

-Methods removed from `LYRClient`to `LYRConversation` include the following:
+Methods moved from `LYRClient`to `LYRConversation`:

 ```
+// Sends a message to the conversation
 - (BOOL)sendMessage:(LYRMessage *)message error:(NSError **)error;

+// Adds a participant(s) to the conversation
 - (BOOL)addParticipants:(NSSet *)participants error:(NSError **)error;

+// Removes a participant(s) from a conversation
 - (BOOL)removeParticipants:(NSSet *)participants error:(NSError **)error;

+// Deletes the conversation
 - (BOOL)delete:(LYRDeletionMode)delete;

+// Sends a typing indicator to the conversation
 - (void)sendTypingIndicator:(LYRTypingIndicator)typingIndicator;
 ```

-Methods removed from `LYRClient` to `LYRMessage` include the following.
+Methods moved from `LYRClient` to `LYRMessage`:

 ```
+// Deletes the message
 - (BOOL)delete:(LYRDeletionMode)deletionMode error:(NSError **)error;

+// Marks the message as read
 - (BOOL)markAsRead:(NSError **)error;
 ```

 ## Typing Indicators
 Typing indicators are a common UI element in messaging applications.
 LayerKit now provides platform support for implementing typing indicators across Android and iOS applications.

-Applications can broadcast typing indicators by calling `sendTypingIndicator:` on an `LYRConversation` object.
-This method will broadcast a typing indicator event on behalf of the currently authenticated user.
+Applications can broadcast typing indicators by calling `sendTypingIndicator:` on a `LYRConversation` object.
+This method will broadcast a typing indicator on behalf of the currently authenticated user.
 Each participant in the conversation will recieve a typing indicator notification.

 ```
 // Sends a typing indicator event to a specific conversation
 [self.conversation sentTypingIndicator:LYRTypingDidBegin];
 ```

-Applications are notified to incoming typing indicator events via an `NSNotification`.
+Applications are notified to incoming typing indicators via an `NSNotification`.
 Applications should register as an observer of the `LYRConversationDidReceiveTypingIndicatorNotification` key to receive typing indicator notifications.

 ```
 // Registers and object for typing indicator notifications.